1DGK/1dgk.github.io/misc.md

 permalink: /misc/
 ---

-last updated 28 JUL 2024
+last updated 01 AUG 2024

 ### Media
 **Currently reading**:
 - One Hundred Years of Solitude by Gabriel Garcia Marquez

 **To-read** (max 10):
-- The Great Gatsby by F. Scott Fitzgerald
 - The Untouchables by Eliot Ness
 - In Memory of Memory by Maria Stepanova
 - Feh by Shalom Auslander